Eqcell/make-xls-model/README.md

 The script is executed in [Anaconda](https://store.continuum.io/cshop/anaconda/) environment, we use Python 3.5.
 Everything runs only on Windows.

 Formal requirements.txt is to follow.

+## Possible problems and workarounds
+Using PyCharm one may encounter this error when running `mxm.py`

+    ...
+    from . import _xlwindows as xlplatform
+    ...
+    import win32api
+    ImportError: DLL load failed: ....

+To cope with it one should add paths like these to the PATH environmental variable

+    c:\Users\user\Miniconda2\envs\xls3
+    c:\Users\user\Miniconda2\envs\xls3\DLLs
+    c:\Users\user\Miniconda2\envs\xls3\Scripts

+and run PyCharm from command line after the right Anaconda environment is activeted.
+Like this

+    activate xls3
+    "c:\Program Files (x86)\JetBrains\PyCharm 5.0.4\bin\pycharm.exe"